cnguyen-de/sli-tailwind/tailwindcss.md

 ->

 This is an example using BEM methodology which utilizes semantic css classes.
-Semantic classes describe the HTML elements via a set rule of B-E-M. And each project has its own naming convention like prefixes or suffixes.
+BEM stands for Block, Element, Modifier and Semantic class name describe the HTML elements.
+And each project has its own naming convention like prefixes or suffixes.